 The Next Step

 You may already have skills that will help you to choose careers and find jobs, and we’ll help you to identify these.
-Examples include casual work, clubs, sport, and school activities such as our student ambassador scheme, listener scheme, and mentoring younger students.
+Examples include work experience, casual work, clubs, sport, and school activities such as our student ambassador scheme, listener scheme, and mentoring younger students.

 Labour Market Information (LMI)